reekKiE/CompleteSuicideManual-En/English/chapter_0.md

 ## Angel Dust

-I have a friend who has a drug called "Angel Dust"[^pcp].
+I have a friend who has a drug called "angel dust"[^pcp].
 He claimed that after taking it, his mind would become hazy, and he can jump from tall buildings without the slightest hesitation.
 He packed it in a small metal pouch, made into a necklace, and wore it everywhere he went.
 He said: "When needed, I can eat this to seek death."
 My friend does not have a fixed job, and he is idle every day and has a very happy life.

 I hope this book can be your metal pouch necklace.

-[^pcp]: Angel Dust, also known as phencyclidine (PCP), is a drug that can cause strong hallucinations and altered states of mind.
+[^pcp]: Angel dust, also known as phencyclidine (PCP), is a drug that can cause strong hallucinations and altered states of mind.

 ## Another Thing